My Year of Flops

 My Year of Flops (subtitled The A.V.
 Club Presents One Man's Journey Deep Into the Heart of Cinematic Failure) is a 2010 book by film critic Nathan Rabin based on his columns on the website The A.V.
 Club.

 Background

 Starting in 2007, Rabin set out to provide a revisionist look at critical and commercial cinematic failures at a weekly basis.

 Criteria

-Rabin's critique for each film fall into three categories: Fiasco, Failure and Secret Success.
+Rabin's critique for each film fall into three categories: Failure, Fiasco, and Secret Success.